massimocaprinali/cloud-foundry-public/ts_cf.md

 You can log in to the {{site.data.keyword.cloud_notm}} console successfully, but you can't push apps by using the Cloud Foundry command line interface.
 {: tsSymptoms}

-When you try to push an application to {{site.data.keyword.cloud_notm}} by using the Cloud Foundry command line interface, you see one of the following error messages with the organization name that is specified in the message:
+When you try to push an app to {{site.data.keyword.cloud_notm}} by using the Cloud Foundry command line interface, you see one of the following error messages with the organization name that is specified in the message:

 `Error finding org`